eduvpn/documentation/API_V3.md

     -d "vpn_proto=wireguard"
 ```

-The client MUST NOT specify a protocol not part of the `vpn_proto_support`
+The client MUST NOT specify a protocol not part of the `vpn_proto`
 value of the `/info` response for this profile.
 Specifying the protocol is
 useful for the situation where WireGuard is preferred, but does not work for
 example where UDP connectivity is broken, but OpenVPN might, e.g. over TCP.